massoncheg/forgejo-docs/docs/user/packages/arch.md

 | `group`        | [Repository](https://wiki.archlinux.org/title/Official_repositories), e.g. `os`, `extras` |
 | `architecture` | System architecture, such as `x86_64`, `aarch64`                                          |

-Then, Import the server's public key.
+Then, import the server's public key.

 ```bash
 # Download the public key from the remote server.